 Ketchikan Public Utilities was established by the City of Ketchikan when it purchased the assets of Citizens Light, Power & Water Co.
 Inc. on June 25, 1935 for the sum of $954,000.
 It was the first city in the United States to own and operate all three of its own utilities – Electric, Telephone, and Water.

-The most important item that KPU’s Water Division has been involved in all year is ensuring continuing compliance with the EPA’s present Administrative Order (AO).
-For the past seventeen years, this Order has allowed Ketchikan’s municipal water system to remain unfiltered and has saved the community much of the cost of constructing a water filtration plant with an estimated cost of well over $20-million as well as the additional annual operating costs for chemicals, electricity, and labor.
+The most important item that KPU’s Water Division has been involved in is ensuring continuing compliance with the EPA’s present Administrative Order (AO).
+For the past twenty-six years, this Order has allowed Ketchikan’s municipal water system to remain unfiltered and has saved the community much of the cost of constructing a water filtration plant which has an estimated cost in 2018 dollars of over $70-million as well as additional annual operating costs of $2-million for chemicals, electricity, and labor.
 Issued in July 1993, the AO required KPU to make several major system modifications, install additional instrumentation, and begin additional continuous water quality testing before we met EPA standards.
 Our drinking water must be analyzed for each of these identified contaminants and the results must be less than the maximum contaminant level (MCL) for Ketchikan to remain as an unfiltered system.
-Since 1995, with the exception of a group of disinfection byproducts collectively identified as five different haloacetic acids (HAA5) and discussed in more detail in the annual Consumer Confidence Report, Ketchikan has remained in compliance with all aspects of the pertinent EPA regulations.